 Watching and helping young children grow can be fun.
 Students will have the opportunity of learning about babies and become informed in the areas of conception, pregnancy, developmental stages, birthing, the needs of infants including bathing, feeding and changing, as well as immunisation and health.
 Practical activities include the making of nursery items, planning and hosting a baby shower, and preparing nutritious meals & snacks for pregnant women and babies.

 Students of today, baby-sitters of tomorrow, parents of the future.
 Parenting is learned, not instinctive.
 This course covers roles and responsibilities of carers, the importance of play, developmental stages of an infant, toys and safety and the feeding of toddlers.
-Practical activities include the designing and making of activities and toys as well as planning and conducting playgroups hosting a Toddlers Picnic, and parenting the virtual baby.
+Practical activities visiting an Early Learning Centre, designing and making children activities and toys as well as planning and conducting playgroups, hosting a Toddlers Picnic, and parenting the virtual baby.